Dholydai/writerz-with-an-attitude/README.md

 <img src="Images/LaptopGitHub.png" width="650" />

 Single-hand writers should have use of modern writing instruments.
-After World War 2, LCDR Dvorak designed two thoughful single-hand letter schemes for the typewriter so disabled veterans could write more comfortably.
+After World War 2 ended, LCDR Dvorak designed two thoughful single-hand letter schemes for the typewriter that enabled disabled veterans to write more comfortably.

 My new compact single-hand keyboard designs have a few notable tweaks, but do not stray too far from the original designs.
 Both variants now share the same letter scheme.
 The left-hand and right-hand keyboards are mirror images of each other.